 Matthew teaches in the Urban Planning Program at the Harvard Graduate School of Design, and has written and spoken extensively on real estate and land use law and policy.
 He is active in historic preservation, public open space and land use planning, design and policy.
 Additionally, Matthew writes book reviews on land use planning, design and development for ArchitectureBoston, Harvard Design Magazine, Urban Land and other publications.

-- Institutional master plan approvals for major Boston hospitals and universities, including Massachusetts General Hospital, Harvard University and Berklee College of Music.
+- Institutional master plan approvals for major Boston hospitals and universities, including Massachusetts General Hospital, Northeastern University, Harvard University and Berklee College of Music.

 - Proposed air rights projects on the Rose Kennedy Greenway in downtown Boston and over the Massachusetts Turnpike.

-- Development of market-rate and mixed-income residential projects in South Boston, East Boston, Jamaica Plain and Brighton.
+- Market-rate and mixed-income residential projects in South Boston, East Boston, Jamaica Plain and Brighton.

 Professional and Community Involvement

-- Planning, Design and Policy: Board of Directors, Boston Society of Architects; Alumni Council, Harvard Graduate School of Design; Vice Chair, Boston Municipal Research Bureau; Advisory Board, ULI Boston; Chair, Grant Committee, Loeb Fellowship Alumni Council; Contributing Editor, ArchitectureBoston magazine; Board of Directors, Boston Society of Architects, 2007-2013;
+- Planning, Design and Policy: Board of Directors, Boston Society of Architects, 2007-2013; Alumni Council, Harvard Graduate School of Design; Vice Chair, Boston Municipal Research Bureau; Advisory Board, ULI Boston; Vice President, Loeb Fellowship Alumni Council; Contributing Editor, ArchitectureBoston magazine; Board of Directors, Boston Society of Architects, 2007-2013;

 Awards and Recognition